-The APEX objective, "to identify and explore novel, possibly revolutionary, concepts for the Chamber Technology that can substantially improve the attractiveness of future fusion energy systems," represents a challenge that was clearly recognized from the onset of the study.
-Therefore, careful attention was paid to both the organizational and technical approach of APEX.
+The APEX objective, 'to identify and explore novel, possibly revolutionary, concepts for the Chamber Technology that can substantially improve the attractiveness of future fusion energy systems', represents a challenge that was clearly recognized from the onset of the study.
+Therefore, careful attention was paid to the study approach.
+Some of the key elements of the APEX approach are highlighted in Table 1.